nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Note**
 * Pressing `yes` button will have the same effect.
+* In the case where there are no more words to review, `The next word is:` will be replaced by `You have no more words to review!`.

 ###  Indicating user has forgotten the word : `no`

-Marks the word as not grasped and leaves it in its current retention stage.
+Marks the word as not grasped and decreases its `level` by 1.
 If there are still remaining words to review, they will be automatically shown in the section below.
 Otherwise, review session will be closed by default.

 [Command Format](#commands): `no ...`